Research Participation in the Sona System

 Your rights as a research participant

 You can choose which studies you want to participate in by reading a written description of what the study involves prior to signing up for it.
-A wide variety of theoretical questions and research methods are used by researchers in the psychology department, providing you with ample choice and variety of learning opportunities.
-At the beginning of an study, the researcher will inform you in detail what the study asks of you, what will be done with you data, and if there are any risks or benefits to participating.
+A wide variety of theoretical questions and research methods are used by researchers in the Department of Psychological Sciences, providing you with ample choice and variety of learning opportunities.
+At the beginning of a study, the researcher will inform you in detail what the study asks of you, what will be done with your data, and if there are any risks or benefits to participating.
 Virtually all studies here involve straightforward investigations that pose no hazard or discomfort to participate.
 However, a small number of studies may be bothersome or offensive to some people; this information is noted on the descriptions of the studies.
 Please make sure that you read and understand the description of any research study before you sign up for the study.
 Please note that some studies have restrictions regarding who may participate.
-If, after being informed about the nature of an studies or at any point during the study, you wish to stop participating in an study, please inform the researcher.
-You are not obligated to participate in a study which makes you uncomfortable or which you simply do not want to.
+If, after being informed about nature of studies or at any point during the study, you wish to stop participating in the study, please inform the researcher.
+You are not obligated to participate in a study which makes you uncomfortable or which you simply do not want to do.
+You may withdraw from the research study at any point.
 You will still receive credit for participating.